mgua/hostedit/README.md

 Marco Guardigli
 mgua@tomware.it
 mar 20, 2022

-updated on may 12 2022, to support ubuntu 20.04, and multiple ip on WSL machine
+updated on may 12 2022, to support ubuntu 20.04,
+  and multiple ip on WSL machine, after Klaudija Stefan (kstefan@tomware.it) comment.

 ## Installation
  - Place this hostedit.ps1 file in